 NICC also raises awareness about Sexual Violence, and available resources, through online and printed materials posted and distributed throughout the year.
-The information in these guides include important definitions, summaries of NICC policies and response procedures for DOE-covered conduct and conduct and prohibited under the NICC SVSH Policy, complainant reporting options, information on advocacy for complainants and services for respondents, instructions on how to respond to disclosures, information on accommodations, rights of impacted parties, campus and community resources, and an overview of supportive and other measures.
+The information in these guides include important definitions, summaries of NICC policies and response procedures for misconduct and prohibited conduct under the NICC SVSH Policy, complainant reporting options, information on advocacy for complainants and services for respondents, instructions on how to respond to disclosures, information on accommodations, rights of impacted parties, campus and community resources, and an overview of supportive and other measures.